 Luis is a frequent speaker at tax seminars and universities in the Americas, Asia, and Europe.
-He has been an instructor at the International Bureau of Fiscal Documentation's programme for introducing transfer pricing to Latin American governments, as well as in their programmes in Amsterdam, Kuala Lumpur and Singapore.
+He has been an instructor at the International Bureau of Fiscal Documentation (IBFD)'s program for introducing transfer pricing to Latin American governments, as well as in their programs in Amsterdam, Kuala Lumpur and Singapore.
 He has also taught at the Yangzhou Taxation Institute in China.
 He has advised the Inter-American Development Bank, the UN's Economic Commission for Latin America and the Caribbean and the World Bank on tax policy issues especially on transfer pricing policy and legislation.

-Luis has a bachelor's degree in international trade and customs (honours) from the Universidad Iberoamericana and a Masters in Business Administration from the University of Southern California.
+Luis has a Bachelor's degree in International Trade and Customs (Honors) from the Universidad Iberoamericana and a Masters in Business Administration from the University of Southern California.
 He has also taken courses at American University, IBFD's International Tax Academy, New York University, Harvard University, and Vienna University.

 Recent international tax developments in Asia reflect the growing focus on transfer pricing, in tandem with global developments.
 This summary highlights recent key transfer pricing policy announcements in the region and discusses the potential local impact of country-by-country reporting (CBCR)...

 It has been more than seven years since the Inland Revenue Authority of Singapore (IRAS) released the Singapore Transfer Pricing Guidelines (Guidelines).
 The key developments in recent times are an increase in the focus of the IRAS on transfer pricing compliance and the use of Advance Pricing...